Outgoing Programs of External Sponsors for Doctoral Researchers

 Terms of application:

 Applicants must at the time of application be enrolled in a doctoral program at a German university and have German citizenship.
 They arrange the guest stay at an American university themselves.
 There, they conduct research that is part of the already begun dissertation project.
-Contact at KIT is ▶ Oliver Kaas.
+Contact of the foundation is ▶ frontoffice∂fulbright de.
+The contact person at KIT is ▶ Oliver Kaas.

 Period/amount of funding:

 The funding is for a 4-6 month research stay.
-The scholarship covers a lump sum for travel costs (EUR 1,400), a monthly flat-rate allowance of EUR 1,700, health/accident insurance, as well as the application for the Fulbright J-1 visa free of charge.
+The scholarship covers a monthly flat-rate allowance of EUR 2,400, health/accident insurance, as well as the application for the Fulbright J-1 visa free of charge.

 Deadline: